aleen42/PersonalWiki/projectManagement/review/review.md

 - IT project managers must be able to present and discuss project information both in financial and technical terms.
 - If an important supplier goes out of business, management reserves can be set aside to cover the resulting costs.
 - A cost management plan can include organizational procedures links, control thresholds(臨界值) and process descriptions.
+- Definitive estimates are made one year or less prior to project completion.

 #### False